'One of the most prolific, versatile and, at his best, penetrating of our poets.' - Magma 30

 Mario's poetry performances attract international recognition (e.g., with the British Council and Poetry International),

 and he has received many awards for his work.
-Between 1991 and 2005, he was outright winner in 22 national and international open poetry competitions.
+From 1991 to 2005, he was outright winner in 22 national and international open poetry competitions (with at least another 20 runners-up and thirds).
 He won the London Writers Competition a record four times, and was recipient of the 2002 Arvon/ Daily Telegraph

 International Poetry Prize (for his Chernobyl poem, source text for an award-winning poetry film by Seventh Art Productions).
 Notably, he was commissioned to write Tales from the Bridge,